CumulusNetworks/docs/content/cumulus-netq-41/Manage-Deployment/Upgrade-NetQ/Upgrade-System/_index.md

 ## Run the Upgrade

 {{%notice note%}}
-Verify the following items before upgrading NetQ:
+Verify the following items before upgrading NetQ.
+For cluster deployments, verify steps 1 and 3 on all nodes in the cluster:

 1. Check if enough disk space is available before you proceed with the upgrade: